-Jabber Video will be available after the swtich from Pexip VMR to Zoom but new users will not be accepted.
+Jabber Video is available to existing users, but new users will not be accepted from 2017 onwards.

 Cisco Jabber Video for TelePresence, the high-end enterprise-wide desktop videoconferencing application, was made available to JCU staff and post graduate students in October 2011.
 Although not as powerful as an appliance based videoconferencing system, like the units used in centrally bookable videoconferencing venues at JCU, Jabber Video brings most of the functionality to an individual desktop or laptop.

 Jabber Video is primarily intended for point to point communications and it has some serious advantages over proprietary systems (e.g. Skype and others), in that Jabber Video inter-operates with H323 videoconferencing systems used at JCU and other institutions as well as other Session Initiation Protocol (SIP) standard based systems.

 Ease of use is one of Jabber Video’s features and it will work on a PC and a Mac provided it is fitted with a microphone, camera and speakers or a headset.
 Audio Visual and Videoconferencing Services provide Jabber Video training to make everyone proficient in its use.